 It also comes in miniature form, featuring the same pin count, but in a small form factor.
 Although it originally featured prominently on Apple MacBooks and on some monitors as part of Intel’s early generation Thunderbolt designs, Mini Displayport is much less common today, with manufacturers of new devices preferring USB-C instead.

-Standard DisplayPort vs HDMI Port (image credit: Wikipedia)
+Standard DisplayPort vs HDMI Port:

-DisplayPort vs. HDMI – a head to head
+DisplayPort vs. HDMI – A Head-To-Head

+At a fundamental level, DisplayPort and HDMI achieve the same goal.
+They're a singular cable that can transfer both audio and video connections from a source to a display, with support for high resolutions and refresh rates.
 There have been many versions of both connectors over the years, with standards regularly leapfrogging each other as bandwidth improved to support higher resolutions and frame rates, new features, and advanced compression technologies.